akashdsouza/ember-flipper/README.md

 ember-flipper
 ==============================================================================

 Ember addon to build flipping cards.
-It uses contextual components to add front and back content.
+It provides both a component and a modifier for flipping.
+Component is just a tiny wrapper around the modifier.
 This addon was mainly inpsired from [react-flippy](https://github.com/sbayd/react-flippy).

 [Demo](https://akashdsouza.github.io/ember-flipper/)